Les Misérables (musical): 1997–2000 tour

-25th anniversary tour
+25th anniversary UK and US tours

 A tour to commemorate the 25th anniversary of the show began performances on 12 December 2009, at the Wales Millennium Centre in Cardiff.
 Differences from the original production included a new set, new costumes, new direction and alterations to the original orchestrations.
-The tour also did not use a revolving stage and the scenery was inspired by the paintings of Victor Hugo.
+The scenery was inspired by the paintings of Victor Hugo.
 Locations have included Manchester, Norwich, Birmingham, and Edinburgh.
 The tour also played a special engagement in Paris.
 From September through October, the show returned to the Barbican Centre, London, site of the original 1985 production.
-The tour cast featured John Owen-Jones as Valjean, Earl Carpenter as Javert, Gareth Gates as Marius, Ashley Artus as Thénardier, Lynne Wilmot as Madame Thénardier, Madalena Alberto as Fantine, Rosalind James as Éponine, Jon Robyns as Enjolras, Katie Hall as Cosette (with Samara Clarke as Young Cosette), and David Lawrence as the Bishop of Digne.
+The tour cast featured John Owen-Jones as Valjean, Earl Carpenter as Javert, Gareth Gates as Marius, Ashley Artus as Thénardier, Lynne Wilmot as Madame Thénardier, Madalena Alberto as Fantine, Rosalind James as Éponine, Jon Robyns as Enjolras and Katie Hall as Cosette (with Samara Clarke as Young Cosette).
 The tour ended on 2 October 2010, at the Barbican Theatre.

 In the fall of 2010, the tour moved to the US with a new company presented by Broadway Across America to celebrate the 25th anniversary of the show opening on Broadway.
-The tour had its opening on 19 November 2010 at the Paper Mill Playhouse in Millburn, New Jersey, running until 19 December 2010.
-This tour originally starred Lawrence Clayton as Valjean, Andrew Varela as Javert, Betsy Morgan as Fantine, Jenny Latimer as Cosette, Justin Scott Brown as Marius, Chasten Harmon as Éponine, Michael Kostroff as Thénardier, Shawna Hamic as Madame Thénardier, Jeremy Hays as Enjolras, Josh Caggiano and Ethan Paul Khusidman as Gavroche, Maya Jade Frank, Faith Perez and Juliana Simone alternating as Young Cosette and Young Éponine.
-J. Mark McVey's daughter, Kylie McVey was the understudy for Young Cosette and Young Éponine.
-Clayton left the tour in April 2011.
-Ron Sharpe later took over as Valjean until June 2011.
-J. Mark McVey was then Valjean (McVey previously played the role on Broadway), but McVey and his daughter left the tour on 1 April 2012.
-Peter Lockyer replaces him as Valjean.
-Betsy Morgan left the tour on 2 December 2012.
-She was replaced by Genevieve Leclerc.
-The tour ran until 11 August 2013, closing at the Smith Center for the Performing Arts in Las Vegas.
-The tour's final cast included Peter Lockyer as Valjean, Andrew Varela as Javert, Genevieve Leclerc as Fantine, Lauren Wiley as Cosette, Devin Ilaw as Marius, Briana Carlson-Goodman as Éponine, Timothy Gulan as Thénardier, Shawna Hamic as Madame Thénardier, Jason Forbach as Enjolras, Ava Della Pietra and Erin Cearlock alternating as Little Cosette and Young Eponine, with Mia Sinclair Jenness as Little Girl, In 2011 it was reported that the tour is one of six US national Broadway tours that are grossing over $1,000,000 per week.
+The tour opened on 19 November 2010 at the Paper Mill Playhouse in Millburn, New Jersey, starring Lawrence Clayton as Valjean, Andrew Varela as Javert, Betsy Morgan as Fantine, Jenny Latimer as Cosette, Justin Scott Brown as Marius, Chasten Harmon as Éponine, Michael Kostroff as Thénardier and Shawna Hamic as Madame Thénardier.
+It ran until 11 August 2013, closing at the Smith Center for the Performing Arts in Las Vegas.
+The tour's final cast included Peter Lockyer as Valjean, Varela as Javert, Genevieve Leclerc as Fantine, Lauren Wiley as Cosette, Devin Ilaw as Marius, Briana Carlson-Goodman as Éponine, Timothy Gulan as Thénardier, Shawna Hamic as Madame Thénardier, Jason Forbach as Enjolras, Ava Della Pietra and Erin Cearlock alternating as Little Cosette and Young Éponine.
+In 2011 it was reported that the tour was one of six US national tours grossing over $1,000,000 per week.